JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 # <a name="setreadonly"></a>SetReadOnly

-Changes the palette that a rich edit control uses for its display window.
+Sets or removes the read-only style (ES_READONLY) of a rich edit control.
 ```
 FUNCTION SetReadOnly (BYVAL fReadOnly AS LONG) AS BOOLEAN
 ```